Careers in regional South Australia

 TPPP is a great way to kick start your nursing career, bridging the gap between university education and practical clinical practice.
 You will be able to transfer your nursing knowledge into practice in a supportive environment and build your confidence as you develop clinical skills in a fully supported and paid program.
 Visit the SA Health Careers website to find all the information you need about the TPPP for Registered Nurses.

 TPPP is offered to new Allied Health graduates and clinicians completing their first year with CHSALHN.
 It consists of an orientation, five interactive video conference sessions on interesting topics and an evaluation session.
-The multifaceted program aims to ensure new Allied Health Professionals are well supported while transitioning to working in country South Australia.
+The multifaceted program aims to ensure new Allied Health Professionals are well supported while transitioning to working in regional South Australia.

 For more information on Allied and scientific health careers page.